5.3 How can supersaturation be achieved?

 - The water vapor mixing ratio remains the same, but e drops as p drops, thus reducing the possibility that RH = e/es will reach 100%.

-- The temperature drops in accordance with Poisson’s relations so that es also drops.
+- The temperature drops in accordance with Poisson’s Relations (Lesson 2) so that es also drops.

-The question is “Does e or es drop faster so that eventually e equals es?"
+The question is “Does e or es drop faster?"
 It turns out that es drops faster.
 As a result, in uplifted air, e and es converge at the lifting condensation level (LCL) and a cloud forms just at that level (see figure below).

 The arrow on the figure above shows the changes in e and T (and thus es) as an air parcel rises.
 Once es <= e, then s > 0 and the air parcel is supersaturated.
 This supersaturated situation is not stable; the water vapor in excess of es forms liquid.
 As the uplift continues, more water vapor is converted into liquid water and the vapor pressure remains close to es.
 All convective clouds, that is clouds with vertical extent, form this way.
 An example of adiabatic uplift is a cumulus cloud, as seen in the figure below.